-The Swedish Copyright law gives the creator of a work the right to decide how it is to be used.
+The Swedish Copyright Act (URL 1960:729) gives the creator of a work the right to decide how it is to be used.
 The law protects literary works, such as novels, articles and translations of such texts, and artistic works like for example, music, photographs, and computer programs.
 The law also covers works that have been published or been made available on the internet.

-In Sweden, a work is protected for 70 years after the death of its creator.
+According to the Swedish Copyright Act, a work is automatically protected until 70 years have passed after the death of its creator.
 According to the law, the creator has both a right to economic compensation and a moral right to always be given credit if his/her work is used.
 If you wish to use a material that has been created by someone else in, for example your presentation or essay, please note that you often have an obligation to get the copyright holder’s permission first.

 The copyright law also covers materials acquired by the library.
 There are usually certain agreements in place that regulate how this material may be used, such agreements can, for example, be the licenses for electronic resources that a library has.
-As a teacher or student, you are covered by the framework of Lund University’s agreement with Bonus Copyright Access: The Higher Education Institutions (HEI) Agreement.
+As a teacher or student, you are covered by the framework of Lund University’s agreement with Bonus Copyright Access: The Higher Education Institutions (HEI) Agreement (PDF, opens i new window).
 According to the agreement, teachers and students may, to a certain degree, copy and share copyright protected material, analogue or digital, that have been made public.
-The details of this agreement can be found here.

 If you have any questions regarding copyright, you are welcome to contact us.